electricbookworks/electric-book/index.md

 # The Electric Book workflow

-The Electric Book workflow is a set of processes and tools for making high-quality print PDF, screen PDF, epub, website and app versions of books from a single content source.
+The Electric Book workflow is a set of tools and processes for making high-quality print PDF, screen PDF, epub, website and app versions of books from a single content source.
 It's designed for professional book production, and lets team members collaborate on projects remotely.

-At its heart is the [Electric Book Jekyll template](https://github.com/electricbookworks/electric-book), which you're looking at now.
-This template includes:
+At its heart is the [Electric Book Jekyll template](https://github.com/electricbookworks/electric-book).
+The template is maintained openly [on GitHub](https://github.com/electricbookworks/electric-book), and you're looking at the default website that it automatically generates.

+The template includes:

 - an [almost blank book](book/text/0-3-contents.html) to work into,
 - a book of [sample features and typography](samples/text/00-05-contents-page.html),